microsoft/AirSim/docs/using_car.md

-# How to Use Car in AirSim
+# Using the car model in AirSim
+> Please node that the car model is currently in preview mode.

-By default vehicle type used in AirSim is multirotor.
+By default the vehicle type used in AirSim is multirotor.
 If you want to use car instead then just set the SimMode in your [settings.json](settings.md) which you can find in your `~/Documents/AirSim` folder, like this:

 ```
 {